KovenYu/MAR/README.md

     Then run [/data/construct_dataset_Market.m](/data/construct_dataset_Market.m)
     in MATLAB.
 If you prefer to use another dataset, just modify the MATLAB code accordingly.
-Again, the processed Market-1501 and DukeMTMC-reID are available [here](https://pan.baidu.com/s/1O0s_dJcbkku6T0MwlLQecw).
+Again, the processed Market-1501 and DukeMTMC-reID are available in [BaiduPan](https://pan.baidu.com/s/1O0s_dJcbkku6T0MwlLQecw).

 3. Auxiliary (source) dataset